-I love how these homemade lotion bars make it easy to use natural products.
-They keep their shape with the added beeswax, but when rubbed on warm skin they melt slightly and soothe dry, cracked skin.
+I love how these lotion bars make it easy to use natural products.
+They keep their shape with the added beeswax, but they melt slightly and soothe dry, cracked skin when rubbed on warm skin.

 HOMEMADE LOTION BARS VIDEO TUTORIAL

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 - 1 cup of coconut oil

 - 1 cup cocoa butter or shea butter (or you can use a combination of the two)

 - 15-30 drops of essential oils (optional)